-Decision Fatigue is what happens every time you’re overwhelmed with choices.
-Here is a great New York Times article by John Tierny which explains how Decision Fatigue works in language we can all understand.
+Here is a great New York Times article by John Tierny that explains, in language we can all understand, how Decision Fatigue works.

 Decision Fatigue happens every time we’re overwhelmed with choices.
 Because of this, marketing messages must be crafted with Decision Fatigue in mind.
 You need to take extra special care to identify and speak to a specific, focused target in order to avoid triggering a “not for me” response.